 For the sake of simplicity, I’m going to refer to my friend as Jonah, which is not his real name.

 What’s the Purpose of This Article?

-As you may know, Northwest Tennessee is unarguably one of the most underserved regions throughout the Volunteer State.
+As you may know, rural West Tennessee is unarguably one of the most underserved regions throughout the Volunteer State.
 We are more far away from major cities than any other part of Tennessee — except for Southern Middle Tennessee, where I’m from — and have no organizations that practice harm reduction (See “An Aside” at the bottom of this article for an elaboration on this; in short, however, I’m not familiar with any persons, government agencies, organizations, or businesses that practice harm reduction in this area).

 People like me need to report on the area-specific challenges that plague the Tennesseans who are most harmed by the opioid epidemic: long-term opioid users themselves, and now even people who don’t use opioids like the chronic meth consumer I mentioned earlier in the article.
-It’s important for me to do this because virtually nobody else in Northwest Tennessee is voicing the personal experiences of drug users to the world.
+It’s important for me to do this because virtually nobody else in rural West Tennessee is voicing the personal experiences of drug users to the world.

 Note that this article is largely based on Jonah’s anecdotal report.
 This doesn’t mean that we should ignore what Jonah said just because he’s not a researcher, academician, medical professional, etc. — we should very much place weight on his report because few sources are voicing the anecdotes of long-term drug users living in Northwest Tennessee.